-The international orienteering relay competition Joensuu-Jukola, the 69th Jukola Relay and the 40th Venla Relay, will be held in Eno, 17th and 18th June 2017.
-The organizing club is Kalevan Rasti.
+The international orienteering relay competitions, the 71st Jukola Relay and the 42nd Venla Relay, will be held in Kangasala, 15. –16.6.2019.
+The main organizer of the event is Kangasala SK ry.

-The competition instructions for Joensuu-Jukola, as well as the event programme and a “Guide to Joensuu-Jukola” will be published as electronic versions.
-The competitors are asked to download these beforehand.
+The competition instructions for the Kangasala-Jukola competition, as well as the event programme and a “Guide to Kangasala-Jukola” will be published as electronic versions in May 2019.
+All competitors are asked to download these beforehand.

 An orienteering relay competition with seven legs for teams from orienteering clubs and other associations.
 The winning team will be awarded the challenge trophy “Lukkarin oppi” (“The Schoolmaster’s Lesson”), donated by the Kaukametsäläiset association.

 |Estimated distance||Estimated leg time||Climb|

 |5.||7,8 km daylight||48 min||230 m|